geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	- Group owner: type **Diego**, and in the window that appears displaying the users whose first name starts with Diego, select **Diego Siciliani**.

-	- Select a language: Leave this as Englis
+	- Select a language: Leave this as English

 	- Select **Advanced settings** to expand this section and then enter the following information: